AndresMontenegro0/TicTacToeGame/README.md

 the board with for loops.

-Initially I wanted to set player names using alert prompts, I could not get this feature to work, so I simply set an editible text input field where users could type their names.
+Initially I wanted to set player names using alert prompts, I could not get this feature to work, so I simply set an editable text input field where users could type their names.
 This field does not refresh when the new game button is hit.
 After some frustration I restarted the entire program using a very brute force method that would rely on input buttons on the html page; when clicked each button would first display X first then O. Then cycle through all possible